 2. Learn How to Say No

-Make it a priority to spend 2-3 hours on Sunday night planning out your schedule for the week.
-This will significantly bolster your ability to simply say “No, I am too busy.”
+Make it a priority to spend just 30 minutes on Sunday night planning out your schedule for the week.
+Managing leadership stress will be significantly bolstered by your ability to simply say “No, this is not a priority in my work this week.”

 If you are continually hounded by individuals who insist they need you to do something right away, make your weekly calendar publicly available to your team and your boss.
-They can see that you aren’t lying when you tell them “no”.
+This will communicate your priorities in your week and reinforce why you are telling them “no”.

 It’s something we’ve all heard before but rarely take the time to do.
-In a recent survey by Hartford Business Journal, 60% of all business owners admitted that their stress levels had negatively affected their health.
+In a recent survey by Hartford Business Journal, 60% of all business owners admitted that not managing leadership stress levels had negatively affected their health.
 These negative effects ranged from weight gain to temperament changes to stress-induced heart attacks.
 It’s important you learn how managing leadership stress affects your health.

 According to the Anxiety and Depression Association of America, even ten minutes of daily aerobic exercise can create anti-anxiety effects in the body.